2016 Birthday Honours

 The 2016 Queen's Birthday Honours are appointments by some of the 16 Commonwealth realms of Queen Elizabeth II to various orders and honours to reward and highlight good works by citizens of those countries.
 The Birthday Honours are awarded as part of the Queen's Official Birthday celebrations during the month of June.
 The Queen's Birthday Honours were announced on 6 June 2016 in New Zealand and 10 June in the United Kingdom.

 The recipients of honours are displayed as they were styled before their new honour.
 They are arranged by the country (in order of precedence) whose ministers advised the Queen on the appointments, then by honour with grades, i.e. Knight/Dame Grand Cross, Knight/Dame Commander etc., and then by divisions, i.e. Civil, Diplomatic and Military as appropriate.

 United Kingdom

 Below are the individuals appointed by Elizabeth II in her right as Queen of the United Kingdom with honours within her own gift, and with the advice of the Government for other honours.
+David Cameron of the Conservative Party was the Prime Minister of the day and Jeremy Corbyn was the Leader of the Labour Party, the Official Opposition at the time.